Complete Guide: How to Enable USB Debugging on Android Phone?

-Normally, the methods to debug the mobile phones running on the same Android OS version are similar.
-Hence, you can easily enable the USB debugging based on the OS version of your device.
+Normally, the methods to enable USB debugging on the mobile phones running on the same Android OS version are similar.
+Hence, you can also select to enable the USB debugging based on the OS version of your device.

 Step 1.
 Check the Android OS Version of Your Device

 The first step is to ensure the OS version of your Android device.
 Just navigate to "Settings > About device/phone > (Software info/information) > Android version" to have a check.
 Then you can turn on the USB debugging based on the Android version.